coroo/nova-chartjs/plugin.md

 - [waterfall](https://github.com/everestate/chartjs-plugin-waterfall) - Enables easy use of waterfall charts.
 - [zoom](https://github.com/chartjs/chartjs-plugin-zoom) - Enables zooming and panning on charts.

-We use recommendation list from [awesome chartjs plugins](https://github.com/chartjs/awesome#plugins) to make prioritization for our nova-chartjs-plugin roadmap.
+We use recommendation list from [awesome chartjs plugins](https://github.com/chartjs/awesome#plugins) as our prioritization for nova-chartjs-plugin roadmap.

 # Datalabels
 Displays labels on data for any type of charts